 Dinner is included your first night in Delhi (June 7th) but it is ok if you arrive after dinnertime.
-However, you must arrive by 2 AM on June 8th because we fly to Ladakh early that morning.
+However, you must arrive before 1 AM on June 8th because we fly to Ladakh early that morning.

 When is it safe to book my departing flight?

-You will be leaving Ladakh the morning of June 18th, and although it’s usually clear this time of year, there can always be delays.
-We would recommend making your return flight home no earlier than 3 PM on June 18th, and even later to account for any potential delays.
+You will be leaving Ladakh the morning of June 18th, and although it’s usually clear this time of year, delays are always possible.
+We would recommend making your return flight home no earlier than 5 PM on June 18th—perhaps even later to account for any potential delays.